System Design Space

 Ownership boundaries

-Highlights cross-team/system handoffs where delays and failures usually emerge.
+Highlights cross-team and cross-system transfer points where delays and failures usually emerge.

 Failure points